 I’m proud to be part of a faith-based medical center that has served our community for over a century.
 Dedicated to excellence and devoted to healing, we are committed to being the best because our community depends on us.

-Interim CEO, Mercy Medical Center
+President & CEO, Mercy Medical Center